mrkamel/github-lighthouse-ci-test/README.md

 > My cat&#39;s pajamas Nuxt.js project

-This is a test repository to try out lighthouse-ci and lighthouse-ci server.
+This is a test repository to try out lighthouse-ci and lighthouse-ci server features.

 ## Build Setup